foundryvtt/pf2e/CONTRIBUTING.md

 The project uses webpack to package the SASS files needed for a build and can create a local distribution for your own Foundry server.
 If you want to give it a go yourself follow these steps:

-* Clone the repo into a local folder in your dev environment `git clone https://gitlab.com/hooking/foundry-vtt---pathfinder-2e.git pf2e-dev`
+* Clone the repo into a local folder in your dev environment `git clone https://gitlab.com/hooking/foundry-vtt---pathfinder-2e.git master`

 * Install the Javascript dependencies with `npm ci`